Vinchens00-zz/react-trello-board/README.md

 # like-trello-board

-Awesome service which is repeated the Trello.com
+Awesome service which repeats the Trello.com

 ## for developers:
 Service is powered by Docker, so it's quite easy to create the local environment.